vikingair/spy4js/README.md

 ```

 There is one static method that does restore all existing spies in all tests.
-This is extremly useful to clean up all still existing mocks and also
+This is extremely useful to clean up all still existing mocks and also
-a very comfortable to this automaticly after every test (like in an "afterEach").
+a very comfortable to this automatically after every test (like in an "afterEach").

   - `restoreAll` (does restore every existing spy)